 Nootropics can benefit you just like coffee, immediately.
 And this is very rewarding and encouraging for most people because they need immediate results.
-What university student would care about long term benefits, when they have lined up 4 exams and they only have time to study for 3, and they have a couple of parties to attend to, because social life is important too.
+What university students would care about long-term benefits, when they have lined up 4 exams and they only have time to study for 3, and they have a couple of parties to attend to because social life is important too.

 So for exam studying, or deadline crunching here are the benefits of nootropics.

 Improves focus, short-term memory, stress resistance, and other factors that assist in productivity, competition, exams, deadlines, and other things that require immediate attention.